devanshtikariha03/CT-Scan-Manipulation-Detection-System-for-Adversarial-Attacks/README.md

 This repository contains code for detecting manipulated CT scan images by finding their closest match to the original images in a database.
 This approach helps identify if an image has been altered through adversarial or cyber-attacks, thus maintaining the integrity and trustworthiness of CT scan data.
 The model uses deep learning for feature extraction and a combination of texture and histogram analysis, along with VGG16 pre-trained on ImageNet, to compare and find the most similar original image corresponding to a manipulated CT scan.

+# Dataset
+The model is trained and tested using the SIIM Medical Images dataset.
+This dataset, available on Kaggle and downloaded using kagglehub, provides a comprehensive set of medical images ideal for experiments involving image manipulation and feature extraction for detection tasks.
+You can access and download the latest version of the dataset with the following command:

+path = kagglehub.dataset_download("kmader/siim-medical-images")

 # Project Overview